Iliaromanov/Image-Filter/README.md

 # Image Filtering
 Filtering an image is taking the pixels of some original image, and modifying each pixel in such a way that a particular effect is apparent in the resulting image.
 This program provides the user with four options of filters that may be applied to their '.bmp' images.
-Ther filters are described in detail below.
+The filters are described in detail below.

 **Grayscale**